OKLAHOMA CITY — Do you know who Nick Foles is?

 Her grin spread wider across her face as Brown mentioned, “It goes back to the team chemistry.
 See, we got each other’s backs.”

 That chemistry has been mentioned often.
-These Lady Bears are not only close on the court, they also cheer for each other (as is evident when those on the bench cheer for their teammates on the floor), but also off the court.
+These Lady Bears are not only close on the court, but also off the court.
 Mulkey has mentioned a few times that with only 10 on the roster, the entire team can sit together at one table at team meals.

-It’s this special connection that has gotten Baylor through such a trying year.
+It’s this special connection that has gotten Baylor through the adversity it has faced.
 And it’s what will be relied upon during this postseason stretch without Wallace.

 “I feel like Kristy has also played a big part in being our Energizer Bunny,” Brown said.
 “Our team chemistry, we definitely love playing with each other on and off the court.
 I think that played a big part as well.
 We’re going to need each other now more than ever.
 We need to stick together and keep playing together.
 We’ve been gelling well, and that’s what’s kept us so successful.
 We just have to keep doing what we’re doing.”